Shares of Maxim Integrated Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Maxim Integrated Has Fallen Below Previous 52-Week Low

-Shares of Maxim Integrated (NASDAQ:MXIM) traded at a new 52-week low today of $42.65.
-This new low was reached on below average trading volume as 79,000 shares traded hands, while the average 30-day volume is approximately 1.9 million shares.
+Maxim Integrated (NASDAQ:MXIM) traded today at a new 52-week low of $41.93.
+This new low was reached on below average trading volume as 848,000 shares traded hands, while the average 30-day volume is approximately 2 million shares.

-There is potential upside of 36.5% for shares of Maxim Integrated based on a current price of $44.09 and an average consensus analyst price target of $60.19.
-The stock should run into initial resistance at its 200-day moving average (MA) of $58.41 and subsequent resistance at its 50-day MA of $59.84.

 Maxim Integrated Products, Inc. designs, develops, manufactures, and markets linear and mixed-signal integrated circuits.
 The Company offers switching regulators, battery management, amplifiers, data converters, filters, opticals, and memory products.
 Maxim Integrated Products serves customers globally.